Percolation on High-dimensional Product Graphs: Preliminaries

 We assume throughout the paper that $t\to\infty$, and our asymptotic notation will be with respect to $t$.
-Given a graph $H$ and a vertex $v \in V(H)$, we denote by $C_v(H)$ the component of $v$ in $H$.
-All logarithms are with the natural base, unless we explicitly state otherwise.
+Given a graph $H$ and a vertex $v \in V(H)$, we denote by $C_v(H)$ the component of $v$ in $H$, and by $N_H(v)$ the neighbours of $v$ in $H$.
+All logarithms are with the natural base.
 We omit rounding signs for the sake of clarity of presentation.